MicrosoftDocs/memdocs/memdocs/intune/apps/app-configuration-policies-use-ios.md

 As the Microsoft Intune admin, you can control which user accounts are added to Microsoft Office applications on managed devices.
 You can limit access to only allowed organization user accounts and block personal accounts on enrolled devices.
 The supporting applications process the app configuration and remove and block unapproved accounts.
 The configuration policy settings are used when the app checks for them, typically the first time it is run.

 Once you add an app configuration policy, you can set the assignments for the app configuration policy.
-When you set the assignments for the policy, you can choose to include and exclude the groups of users for which the policy applies.
+When you set the assignments for the policy, you can choose use a [filter](../fundamentals/filters.md) and to include and exclude the groups of users for which the policy applies.
 When you choose to include one or more groups, you can choose to select specific groups to include or select built-in groups.
 Built-in groups include **All Users**,  **All Devices**, and **All Users + All Devices**.

 > [!NOTE]
 > Intune provides pre-created **All Users** and **All Devices** groups in the console with built-in optimizations for your convenience.
 It is highly recommended that you use these groups to target all users and all devices instead of any 'All users' or 'All devices' groups you may have created yourself.